Boskovice: Sights

 The Jewish ghetto is located next to the historic centre on an area of around 5 ha.
-There is 79 preserved houses of Baroque and Neoclassical origin and one of the original gates.
+There are 79 preserved houses of Baroque and Neoclassical origin and one of the original gates.
 The Baroque synagogue was built in 1639 and later modified in Empire and neo-Gothic styles.
 It contains an exhibition on the history and monuments of the local Jewish community.
-The Jewish cemetery was founded not later than in the 16th century.
+The Jewish cemetery was founded no later than in the 16th century.
 The cemetery has about 2,400 tombs on 1.5 ha of area.
 The oldest preserved readable tomb is from 1670.

 The Gothic castle in Boskovice was founded in the 13th century.
 In the mid-16th century, it was reconstructed in the Renaissance style.
 In the early 18th century, several outbuildings were added, but it was soon abandoned, and in the 1830s the castle was dismantled for the construction of buildings in the town.
 The torso of the castle palace has been preserved from the large building.
 A technical monument is a 26 m deep well powered by a wooden pedal wheel, the only functional in the country.

-The Boskovice Château was originally a Dominican monastery, rebuilt in 1819–1826 into an Empire style residence.
+The new Boskovice Castle was originally a Dominican monastery, rebuilt in 1819–1826 into an Empire residence.
 It is surrounded by an English park.
-The château complex includes a large Neoclassical greenhouse from 1826–1829, a unique building of its type, and a neo-Gothic riding hall.
+The castle complex includes a large Neoclassical greenhouse from 1826–1829, a unique building of its type, and a neo-Gothic riding hall.

 The nearby manor residence was built in 1729–1733 as the seat of the Dietrichstein family.
-It served its purpose until the family had the château built.
+It served its purpose until the family had the new castle built.
 After 1826, it served as an administrative building of the manor.
 Today this simple Baroque building houses the Museum of the Boskovice Region.
 Next to the manor residence is the original manor house.
 It was built in the 17th century as a complex of farm buildings.

 The Church of Saint James the Great on the town square is from 1346.
 It was rebuilt in 1493–1527 and repaired many times, however, several parts of the original structure are preserved.
 The second landmark of the square is the town hall.
 Its current form is from the late Renaissance reconstruction in 1567.
 It has a 41.5 m high tower.